Stocks keep the faith, sterling gallops higher | MarketScreener

 "It is getting quite aggressive here and shows people are pricing in a very smooth Brexit, but that also enhances any shock if there is a hung parliament," said Saxo Bank's Hardy.

-The yield on benchmark 10-year Treasury notes fell to 1.7603%, retracing some of the gains made the day before.
+The yield on benchmark 10-year Treasury notes stood at 1.7809%, clinging of the gains made the day before.
 Most European government yields nudged higher.

-[GVD/EUR]
+Oil prices extended their rally ahead of an OPEC meeting where members are expected to agree on deeper output cuts in an effort to prop up prices and prevent a glut next year.
+Brent traded at $63.55 a barrel and U.S. crude $58.65 a barrel.

 By Marc Jones and Karin Strohecker